 What To Expect The Day of Your Vascular Surgery at Our Outpatient Endovascular Surgery Suite

 Welcome to The Vein and Vascular Institute of Riverview.
-On the day of your outpatient endovascular surgery you should come to The Vein & Vascular Institute accompanied by a friend or family member because you will be put under light sedation and you will be unable to drive yourself home.
+On the day of your outpatient endovascular surgery you should come to The Vein and Vascular Institute accompanied by a friend or family member because you will be put under light sedation and you will be unable to drive yourself home.

 Please remember that you can download the necessary patient forms from our website, print them out, fill them in and bring them with you on the day of your surgery.
 This will help you speed up the registration process.